Lusito/tsx-dom/packages/tsx-dom-ssr/external-problems.md

 tsx-dom-ssr doesn't provide a server and it never will.
 It's all about rendering the dom.

-You can easily use express.js or similar.
+You can easily use fastify, express.js or similar.
 With nx you can easily set up a monorepo just like this one.
 It's even possible to easily set up simple hot reload functionality.

 ## Routing